RELATES TO: KRS 200.660(6), 200.664, 34 C.F.R. 303.321, 303.340-303.346, 20 U.S.C. 1435, 1436, 1437

 (d) A profile of the child’s level of performance, in a narrative form which shall indicate the:

-3. Skills achieved since the last report, if applicable;
+2. Skills achieved since the last report, if applicable; and

-4. Current and emerging skills, including skills performed independently and with assistance; and
+3. Current and emerging skills, including skills performed independently and with assistance.

-(8) Item level data from the cabinet-approved criterion referenced assessment protocol, in accordance with 902 KAR 30:130, shall be submitted electronically to the Kentucky Early Childhood Data System within five (5) working days of the completion of the assessment.
+(8) Item level data from the cabinet-approved criterion referenced assessment protocol, in accordance with this administrative regulation, shall be submitted electronically to the Kentucky Early Childhood Data System within five (5) working days of the completion of the assessment.